Ruprecht-Karls-Universität Heidelberg

 Content

 This seminar focuses on common challenges and best practices for natural language processing (NLP) in industry.
 NLP in industry comes with its own challenges, like data sparsity, data privacy regulations, and cost-benefit trade-offs.
 In this seminar, we discuss these challenges and technical approaches to overcome them.
-The seminar includes a practical project where participants propose a project, implement experiments and present the results to the class.
+We will read and discuss recent industry-related publications, in particular from the NAACL 2022 industry track.
+Every student will get to present one paper in the seminar and write a report.

 Module Overview